 - Disease 'X'

-According to WHO, the list isn't complete, and doesn't provide the full picture of the most likely causes that might lead to another epidemic.
+According to WHO, the list isn't complete, and doesn't provide the full picture of the most likely causes that might lead to another endemic disease.
 Instead, "WHO reviews and updates this list as needs arises and methodologies change.
 Based on the priority diseases, WHO then works to develop R&D roadmaps for each one."

 A couple of years after WHO prioritized diseases requiring its foremost attention, a strain of coronavirus family, initially nicknamed, novel coronavirus, emerged from China.
 The symptoms resembled that of pneumonia before the scientists were able to identify the disease.
 As a result, COVID-19 fitted the list of Disease 'X' which "represents the knowledge that a serious international epidemic could be caused by a pathogen currently unknown to cause human disease."